aslamhus/aslamhus/README.md

 - 🎭 A long time ago, in a galaxy far far away, an actor

 I am proficient in PHP, JavaScript, HTML, CSS, MYSQL and React with experience in front end development, system administration, database management and small API construction.
-Over 15 years, I have built many websites from scratch and with platforms like Wix, Squarespace and Wordpress.
+Over 15 years, I have built many websites both from scratch and with popular platforms like Wix, Squarespace and Wordpress.

 After I developed a myofascial disorder, I left the arts and redirected all my resources into my love for technology 💻.
 When I am able, I still take the occasional photograph ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).

 Programming is a passion (code is poetry!).
-I love writing **vanilla JavaScript**, and the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
+I love writing **vanilla JavaScript**, as well as the functional programming paradigm of **React**, but also the OOP discipline of writing **PHP** classes!
 As a self taught developer, I am always keen to learn more, particularly about lower level languages and **Data Structures and Algorithms**.

 My first foray into coding was in the 1990s with Macromedia's **Director** (the prehistoric Flash).
 When I was 10 years old, I learned to program basic RPGs with action script and since then I've never stopped learning.

 ## Things I've built recently

+### Bandcamp Player

+I built a Wordpress plugin / custom block using React and PHP that displays artists' 15 most recent albums and allows them to be played in the browser.
+To see a demo of the plugin you can head to [https://coryweeds.com/music](https://coryweeds.com/music/).
+The player looks best on desktop  or laptop screens.
+I used Spotify's UI as inspiration.
+Eventually, I'd like to make this plugin publicly available / licensable.

 ### Wordpress Theme Development Environment package (with hot module replacement)